ndombrowski/Annotation_workflow/README.md

 Example output files for all steps can be downloaded from [here](https://github.com/ndombrowski/Annotation_workflow/tree/main/Output_example).

-All databases and custom scripts are available on ada.
+All databases and custom scripts are available on ada (for people working at NIOZ).
+If you follow this tutorial on your own server, all scripts and databases are available on [zenodo](https://zenodo.org/record/6489670#.ZCQaB9BBxD8).
 If you use this work please cite: Dombrowski, N. et al. Undinarchaeota illuminate DPANN phylogeny and the impact of gene transfer on archaeal evolution.
 Nature Communications 11, 3939 (2020).

 ## `Cite`